 This is why it is crucial to follow established guidelines.
 Below are some of the most crucial things to consider when transporting dangerous goods.
-This is by no means an exhaustive checklist, but is a good starting point for ensuring absolute compliance to Australian guidelines regarding the transport of dangerous goods.
+This is by no means an exhaustive checklist but is a good starting point for ensuring absolute compliance with Australian guidelines regarding the transport of dangerous goods.

 Before anything else, let us define exactly what dangerous goods are.
 These are items or substances that have explosive, flammable, toxic, infectious or corrosive properties.
 You must make sure that you follow state and national legal requirements when consigning, packing, loading and transporting these goods.
 These goods are classified into 9 different classes.
 Refer to the Australian Dangerous Goods Code for a more comprehensive classification and division.